amghannam/Guess-the-Number/README.md

 ## Guess-the-Number Game
 This Windows 10 app is a simple number-guessing game where the user is asked to guess a number between 1 and 20, inclusive.
-The user has 5 attempts to either guess the correct value, or loses the game.
-Since the correct value is randomly generated, the answer is almost always different each round of the game.
+The user has 5 attempts to either guess the correct value, or lose the game.
+Since the correct value is randomly generated, the answer is almost guaranteed to be different each round of the game.

 ## How to Run